pollfish/docs/unity.md

 **If you target iOS** ![alt text](https://storage.googleapis.com/pollfish-images/ios-icon.png)

-* **mod_pbproj.pyc, PostprocessBuildPlayer and PostprocessBuildPlayer_Pollfish and PollfishBuildPostprocessor.cs** are used to automatically add Pollfish necessary frameworks in your XCode project (if frameworks  show up in red color in your XCode project, ignore that and build).
+* **PollfishBuildPostprocessor.cs** IS used to automatically add Pollfish necessary frameworks in your XCode project.
 If you do not want to have to link each time the necessary frameworks in your XCode project you can deselect them during importing.

-> **Note:** Be careful to replace your previous project when you build for iOS otherwise frameworks will be added more than once if you choose to append.

 </div>